rksm/org-ai/README.md

 Inside an org-mode buffer you can use ChatGPT to generate text or DALL-E to generate images.

+Note: In order to use this you'll need an [OpenAI account](https://platform.openai.com/) and you need to get an API token.
+As far as I can tell, the current usage limits for the free tier get you pretty far.

 ## Usage

 Simply create an `ai` block and press `C-c C-c`: